-5 Last day for partial refund winter term
+Last day for partial refund winter term

-Note: There will be no refund of fees for the one-year Bachelor of Journalism programme after the second day of classes.
+Note: There will be no refund of fees for the one-year Bachelor of Journalism programme and Master of Journalism programme after the second day of classes.
 There will be no refund of Journalism Workshop fees after the second day of classes.
-See "J. Class Changes, Refunds and Withdrawals" on page 136.
+See "J. Class Changes, Refunds and Withdrawals" on page 150.